 Although travel blogging could come under the title of freelance writing, it deserves its own attention.

 After all, if you’re a digital nomad living abroad, you likely have plenty of thoughts and advice for people traveling.
-You can write about your travel experience and share your travel tricks while traveling the world.
+You can write about your travel experience and share your travel tips while living in the world’s best destinations.

 How do you get started?
-Well, you could set up your own blog on a site like WordPress, which you could eventually monetize with ad space.
+You could set up your own blog on a site like WordPress, which you could eventually monetize with ad space.

 Alternatively, you could write and pitch articles to established sites such as Matador Network or Wanderlust.